chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 We've outlined what our addon will do, it's time to start working on it.

-Inside your `.storybook` folder, create a new one called `addons` and inside it a new file called `register.js`.
+Inside your `.storybook` folder, create a new one called `design-addon` and inside it a new file called `register.js`.

 And that's it!
 Simple isn't it?